shawnw/useful_sqlite_extensions/docs/string_funcs.md

 * NFKD(string, ...)
 * NFKD_WS(sep, string, ...)

-Concatenates its non-NULL arguments together and returns the reuslt in NFKD.
+Concatenates its non-NULL arguments together and returns the result in NFKD.
 With one argument is equivalent to `NORMALIZE(string, 'NFKD')`.

 The `_WS` version intersperses `sep` between strings.